azizzaeny/clojure.core/readme.md

 > Clojure core functions in javascript land

-an attempt to port clojure core library function so it available in javascript to be use.
+An attempt to port clojure core library function so it available in javascript to be use.
-all naming and all argument functions required should be exact match with clojure so we are not have pain dealing with functional programming in javascript land.
+All naming and all argument functions required should be exact match with clojure so we are not have pain dealing with functional programming in javascript land.